infinilabs/coco-app/docs/content.en/docs/release-notes/_index.md

 - fix: fixed the problem of not being able to search in secondary directories #338
 - fix: active shadow setting #354
 - fix: chat history was not show up #377
-- fix: get attachments in chat sessioins
+- fix: get attachments in chat sessions
 - fix: filter http query_args and convert only supported values
+- fix：fixed several search & chat bugs #412

 ### Improvements